gklyne/monotype_tape_reader/Journal/20230924-more-reader-changes-needed.md

 (a) Use a darker ambient environment for recording the videos,

 (b) See if the light source can be any brighter (I've just ordered some ostensibly brighter EL wire with a USB power supply - this may require the width of the reader bridge slot to be increased).
+Done ~2023-12.

 (c) Create an enclosure to shade the reader from ambient light.

-@@@ TODO
+@@@ TODO - test new EL wirer